greenelab/deep-review/sections/04_study.md

 probabilistic models with hand-developed inputs [@tag:Torracinta2016_sim].
 We anticipate that these steps will be replaced by deep learning, which will infer features simply by its ability to optimize a complex model against data.

-### Structure determination and cryo-electron microscopy

-Recent advances in cryo-electron microscopy (cryo-EM) have allowed the structural characterization of proteins and macromolecular complexes at near atomic resolution [@doi:10.1016/j.cell.2015.03.049].
-Complexes intractable to study by established approaches like X-ray crystallography and NMR have been solved using this method [@doi:10.1038/nature12822].
-Structures are determined in cryo-EM through comparisons of hundreds of individual images [@doi:10.1016/j.cell.2015.03.050].
-Thus, advances have depended on increased throughput in image capture.
-The development of new technologies, such as direct electron detectors, made practical the collection of the large number of micrographs required to solve high-resolution structures.
-Supporting these rapid collection technologies, new software has been developed for image processing.
-For many tasks, analysis can be accomplished in real time as images are generated.

-Other components of cryo-EM image processing remain recalcitrant to automation.
-For instance, in particle picking, micrographs are scanned to identify individual molecular images that will be used in structure refinement.
-In typical applications, hundreds of thousands of particles are necessary to determine a structure to near atomic resolution, making manual selection impractical [@doi:10.1016/j.cell.2015.03.050].
-Furthermore, images containing high resolution information are low contrast and difficult to interpret by eye.
-Machine learning approaches have been applied to address these challenges.
-Typical approaches are semi-supervised; a user will select several particles manually, and these selections will be used to train a classifier [@doi:10.1016/j.jsb.2006.04.006 @doi:10.1016/j.jsb.2014.11.010].
-Now convolutional neural networks, such as those applied in facial recognition and image classification [@doi:10.1038/nature14539], are utilized by deep learning frameworks DeepPicker [@doi:10.1016/j.jsb.2016.07.006] and DeepEM [@doi:10.1186/s12859-017-1757-y] to select particles.
-In addition to addressing shortcomings from manual selection, such as selection bias and poor discrimination of low-contrast images, these approaches also provide a means of full automation.
-Not unlike image recognition programs which are initially trained on large cohorts of references before being applied to independent images [@doi:10.1038/nature14539], DeepPicker can be trained by reference particles from other experiments with structurally unrelated macromolecules, allowing for fully automated application to new samples.
-Subsequent classification is fast enough to keep pace with image collection from the microscope, allowing for real-time selection of particles as micrographs are generated.
-Downstream of particle picking, deep learning is being applied to other aspects of cryo-EM image processing.
-Statistical manifold learning has been implemented in the software package ROME to classify selected particles and elucidate the different conformations of the subject molecule necessary for accurate 3D structures [@arxiv:1604.04539v2].
-These recent tools highlight the general applicability of deep learning approaches for image processing to increase the throughput of high-resolution cryo-EM.